10 Shania Twain Songs to Reignite Your Fandom in 2017

-Kicking off the list, ‘Honey I’m Home’ is a song every working woman can identify with.
+“Honey I’m Home” is a song every working woman can identify with.
 Its heavy stomp-clap rhythm invites you to join in easily.
 One of her most successful hits, the song hit number one on the Billboard Hot Country Songs chart.
 It’s a classic country song with a hint of rock — a perfect representation of what Twain is all about.

 As the title track off Twain’s first commercially successful album, this sultry love song came with an equally sexy (yet classy) music video.
 Though it only reached No. 14 on Billboard‘s Hot Country Songs chart, the star’s subtlety and approachable beauty established her as the sort of gal you’d be lucky to have, but could still take home to Mom.

 Close your eyes for a moment while you listen to this song and you might remember slow-dancing with a football player, or crying in your car after a breakup.
-It’s everything a ballad should be.
-In the duet version, Twain’s voice blends perfectly with Bryan White’s as they declare their unending love over swelling strings and a key change that comes at just the right second, earning this song a permanent place on this Top 10 Shania Twain Songs list.
+“From This Moment On” is everything a ballad should be.
+In the duet version, Twain’s voice blends perfectly with Bryan White’s as they declare their unending love over swelling strings and a key change that comes at just the right second, earning this song a permanent place on this list of the best Shania Twain songs.

-Can anyone hear the phrase “let’s go girls” without immediately thinking of this song?
-No — it’s impossible.
+Can anyone hear the phrase “Let’s go girls” without immediately thinking of this song?
+No, because it’s impossible.
 The track’s iconic intro lick and catchy singalong vibe won this song a Grammy for Best Female Country Vocal Performance in 2000 and a No. 4 slot on the country charts.
 The most staunch pop purists can still sing along to this one years later, even if they mumble the chorus a bit in the middle.
-That’s what makes it the all-time best Shania Twain song.